Risk Management Overview & Scope

 U-M has adopted the NIST Risk Management Framework as its foundation for institutional information security risk management.
 The risk management process includes the following steps, which should be carried out in an ongoing lifecycle:

 - Categorize.
 Classify the information system and/or data it creates, stores, processes or transmits based on sensitivity and risk to individuals or the university if there is a breach or unauthorized disclosure.
+Consider both the Data Classification of the data itself, and whether or not systems meet the criteria of Mission Critical Systems & Applications.

 - Select.
 Choose a set of security controls based on the categorization of the systems and/or data.